GilsonLabUCSD/APR/APR_User_Manual.md

 ## Tips and tricks ##

-* Besides the screen output of the final results, the APR analysis module also generates two files, TI_attachment.dat and TI_translation.dat to record the accumulative work after each window.

-* The restart files and the trajectories are in the format of NetCDF, but can be converted to other formats such as inpcrd or PDB using Cpptraj.
-If solvents and ions are stripped, vac.prmtop (topology in the gas phase) should be used for parsing the trajectories instead of solvated.prmtop.
+* The restart files and the trajectories are in the format of NetCDF, but can be converted to other formats such as inpcrd or PDB using CPPTRAJ.
+If solvents and ions are stripped, vac.prmtop (topology in the gas phase) should be used for processing the trajectories instead of solvated.prmtop.

-* If necessary, more pmemd/sander options can be modified directly in the apr_mdin.py file.
+* If necessary, more MD options can be modified in the apr_mdin.py file.

-* Errors you encounter when first setting the APR workflow may have something to do with parameterization and solvlation steps.
-Usually checking the tleap log files vac_tleap.log and solvate_tleap.log will provide you hints about the causes of errors, as what you would normally do when troubleshooting tleap/Amber errors.
+* Check vac_tleap.log and solvate_tleap.log for possible solvation and parameter file errors.

-* It is safe to ignore the error messages such as "traj.0X matches no files" in the restraints.log file.
-The cause of those error messages is that the specified number of iterations may not always be achieved, whereas the maximum number of iterations is still fixed as 20.
+* It is safe to ignore the error messages "traj.0X matches no files" in the restraints.log file.
+The cause of those error messages is that the simulations end before reaching the maximum number of iterations, which has been fixed as 20.

-* The disang.rest file stores all essential information about how the restraints are set up in each window.
+* The disang.rest file stores all important information about how the restraints are set up in each window.

-* When using the HMR and perturb features, checking the parmed.log file is a good way to make sure that the parameters are perturbed as intended.
+* When using the HMR and perturb features, checking the parmed.log file to make sure the parameters are perturbed as intended.

+* Some guests with weak affinities tend to leave the binding cavity frequently in simulations, and this behavior is often associated with a very large SEM value after iterations in the attachment phase.
+One solution to prevent the guest from entering the bulk solvent is to add one-sided harmonic restraints between the host and guest atoms (see Henriksen et al. _J.
+Chem.
+Theory Comput._, __2015__, _11(9)_, 4377-4394; search for "wall restraint").

-* Of course, the most safe approach to make sure everything works as intended is to visually inspect the restart files and trajectories.
-The configurations of your system will imply whether the alignment, dummy atoms, solvation, translation and restraints are all set up or done correctly.
+* Last but not the least, the safest approach of making sure everything works as intended is to visually inspect the restart files and trajectories.
+The conformations in your system will imply whether the alignment, dummy atoms, solvation, translation and restraints are all set up or done correctly.